BlossomiShymae/RiotBlossom/BlossomiShymae.RiotBlossomDocs/content/tutorials/overview.md

 ![Wow](/img/tutorials-lol-wow.png)

 By default, RiotBlossom will create a client instance with spread rate limiting, in-memory caching, and retrying enabled.
-An `HttpClient` will also be initialized interally for making web requests with.
+An `HttpClient` will also be initialized internally for making web requests.

 ## Create a client with advanced configuration

 Creating a client with advanced configuration requires accessing the client builder interface.
-This interface allows to inject a `HttpClient` instance and configure the middleware plugin systems directly! :D
+This interface allows you to inject a `HttpClient` instance and configure the middleware plugin systems directly! :D

-The following code showcases an example advanced configuration:
+The following code showcases an example of advanced configuration:

 ```csharp
 using BlossomiShymae.RiotBlossom;